flyCouch/auroraLink/README.md

 Set Speed to 1200.

+I’ve added the Minicom/Terminal section you requested to the summary.
+This explains how to use standard tools to interact with the Aurora-Link hardware.

+Connecting via Terminal (Minicom / Tera Term)
+While Synchronet handles the BBS backend, you can use terminal emulators to interact with the hardware "handshake" directly.

+Serial Settings: 1200 Baud, 8-N-1, No Flow Control.

+The "!!!"
+Command: Typing !!! followed by Enter sends a force-reset to the Arduino.
+The "Self-Healing" logic detects this string and locks the Green Beacon into a solid state for 15 seconds, allowing you to re-align your telescopes manually.

+Signal Monitoring: In Minicom, you will see a stream of '1's and '0's when light is detected by the voltage divider, giving you real-time feedback on your link quality.

+Synchronet Configuration (SCFG)
+Once your circuit is tucked into those new bases, here is how to tell Synchronet to listen to your laptop's serial port:

+Open SCFG.exe.

+Go to Nodes -> Node 1 -> Hardware/UART Settings.

+Set the COM Port to match your Arduino (e.g., COM3).

+Set the Baud Rate to 1200.

+Set Command Line to *INTERNAL.

+This maps the physical optical pulses coming into your Windows 7 laptop directly to the BBS login screen.

 Under the Terminal category, ensure "Implicit CR in every LF" is checked to keep the BBS text scrolling cleanly.

 A Quick Tip for Windows 7: